Maintenance Technician - Formerly Manufacturing Technician - Major #8063

 0 units

-This course will introduce you to hydraulic, pneumatic, and mechanical drive system equipment and principles used in many of the industrial, agricultural and food processing plants in the central valley.
-Equipment you will be introduced to, work on, and trouble shoot will be hydraulic and pneumatic pumps, actuators, directional control valves, pressure and flow control valves, belts, chains, gearing. gear boxes and bearings.
+This focus of this courses will introduce maintenance mechanics to hydraulic, pneumatic, and mechanical drive system equipment and principles used in many of the industrial, agricultural and food processing plants in the central valley.
+Equipment you will be introduced to, work on, and troubleshoot will be hydraulic and pneumatic pumps, actuators, directional control valves, pressure and flow control valves, belts, chains, gear boxes and bearings.
 You will learn to read and use schematics and system drawings to troubleshoot operating system fundamentals.

 Electrical Fundamentals for Maintenance Mechanics